 - Determine if your locality or state has a tobacco retailer licensing program.
 Tobacco 21 can be included as part of a retailer licensing program, which would also provide a list of retailers to use for enforcement.

 - Plan for enforcement up front.
 Review Raising the Tobacco Sale Age to 21: Building Strong Enforcement into the Law and Synar Compliance: E-Cigarette and T21 Laws.
 Research shows that neighborhoods with higher proportions of Black, Latino, and young residents are more likely to have higher rates of sales to minors.
-Oversampling for inspection in these areas may help ensure retailer compliance and reduce this disparity.
+Oversampling for inspection in these areas may help ensure retailer compliance and reduce this disparity, for instance, by using stratified, cluster sampling at the zip-code or census-tract level.

 - Review the following resources from the Tobacco Control Legal Consortium: